 Sometimes you need to make the classics.
 One great economical meat is ground beef.
 If we’re not making koobideh kabobs, or meatloaf with it, we regularly make this one skillet spaghetti.
 But what about the classic Salisbury steak?

 I remember Salisbury steak from those aluminum foiled tv dinners my brother and I would sometimes get when my parents would go out for the night.
-We thought those meals were great!
-It took 30 minutes to cook in the oven and we would salivate while it cooked and filled the air with its scent.
+We thought those meals were the best even though it took 30 minutes to cook in the oven!
+Boy would we salivate while with its aroma while it cooked.

 Ingredients you will need